 At the lower end of the spectrum, we find Southern European countries, such as Spain and Italy, where replacement fertility levels where lost for women born around 1945 in Italy and 1954 in Spain.
 Both countries appear at increased risk of future cohorts not reaching the sub-replacement level of 1.50 children per woman.
 East and South-East Asian countries experienced a rapid industrialization which led to a sharp decline in total fertility rates during the second half of the twentieth century, reaching levels close to one child per woman in recent years.
 Compared to Taiwan and the Republic of Korea (South Korea, hereafter), Japan witnessed an earlier onset of cohort fertility decline: for cohorts born between around 1933 and 1944 we observe a series of vertical lines after around the age of 36, denoting that some cohorts lost and regained replacement fertility in rapid succession.
 By contrast, in South Korea and Taiwan replacement fertility was lost for women born in later years, around 1958 and 1964, respectively.
-Of the three population, South Korea appears more likely to sustain fertility at sub-replacement level.
+Of the three populations, South Korea appears more likely to sustain fertility of at least 1.50 children per woman4.
+Conclusions

-Summary and conclusions
+4.1 Summary of results

 In this paper we describe a new refinement and adaptation of the Lexis surface optimised to fertility data.
 By using both colour/shade and contours to mark age-specific fertility rates, and cumulative cohort fertility milestones, respectively, we show how these two types of data are related, and can be concisely represented in a single visualization.
 We present examples which introduce and comment on different features within specific countries, to provide conceptual ‘stepping stones’ for developing familiarization with this novel visualization approach.
 We conclude with a visualization of 45 countries, based on hundreds of thousands of specific data points.